-IT Governance Ltd is an EC-Council Accredited Training Centre (ATC) and provides the best instructor-led exam preparation experience possible for the Certified Ethical Hacker (CEH) qualification.
+IT Governance is an EC-Council ATC (Accredited Training Centre), providing the best instructor-led exam preparation experience possible for the CEH qualification.

-Certified Ethical Hacker (CEH) qualification
+Certified Ethical Hacker qualification

-Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH) qualification is globally recognised as the vendor-neutral credential of choice for developing a senior career as an ethical hacker or penetration tester.
+Launched in 2003 by the EC-Council, the CEH qualification is globally recognised as the credential of choice for those looking to develop a senior career as an ethical hacker or penetration tester.

-- Establish and govern minimum standards for qualifying professional information security specialists in ethical hacking measures;
+- Establish and govern minimum standards for qualifying professional information security specialists in ethical hacking measures.

 - Reinforce ethical hacking as a unique and self-regulating profession.

-How to become a Certified Ethical Hacker (CEH)
+How to become a Certified Ethical Hacker

-How to become a Master Certified Ethical Hacker (CEH)
+How to become a Master Certified Ethical Hacker